 The University of Washington (UW) Libraries, located in Seattle, is the largest library in the Pacific Northwest.
 The UW Libraries is well-known for its innovative programs and services in assessment, organizational development, user spaces, and institutional collaboration.
 Its print and digital collections support world-class research and scholarship in such areas as health sciences, environmental sciences, area and language studies, and the Pacific Northwest.
 UW Libraries is on the web at http://www.lib.washington.edu/.

 The University of Houston Libraries advances student success, knowledge creation and preservation, and globally competitive research.
-UH Libraries comprises the MD Anderson Library, the William R. Jenkins Architecture and Art Library, the Weston A. Pettey Optometry Library, and the Music Library, providing high-impact collections, spaces, and tools that spark opportunities for transformational learning, discovery, and scholarship.
+UH Libraries comprises the MD Anderson Library; the William R. Jenkins Architecture, Design, and Art Library; the Health Sciences Library; and the Music Library, providing high-impact collections, spaces, and tools that spark opportunities for transformational learning, discovery, and scholarship.